-Ten years ago the challenges you face today would probably not have arisen for you.
-You were likely in a different role and didn’t have the skills or experience to be able do what you can do today.
-In the same way, the things you found challenging then are probably routine for you now.
+Ten years ago the challenges you face today would probably not have arisen for you: you were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do today.
+In the same way, situations you found challenging then are probably routine for you now.

-Your abilities to lead yourself and others today have grown directly out of the challenges you faced in the past.
-This means the challenges you face today are opportunities for you to develop into the kind of person you want to become.
+The abilities you have today are a direct result of the challenges you faced in the past.
+This means the challenges you face today are actually opportunities to develop into the kind of person you want to become.

-This brings five more options for moving forward.
-They are:
+This brings you five more options for moving forward:

-Use the situation as an opportunity to expand your skills, get bigger results, or perhaps apply them to a bigger or deeper problem than you have faced before.
+Here you use the situation as an opportunity to expand your abilities: perhaps by developing a new skill or by applying your existing abilities to a situation that is larger or more complex than you have faced before.

-Acquire the skills that would have enabled you to prevent the situation from arising in the first place.
-As Sun Tzu said, “The greatest general is the one who defeats the enemy without fighting.”
+This is the ultimate opportunity: to learn the skills that could have prevented the crisis from happening in the first place.
+As Sun Tzu said, “The greatest general is the one who defeats an enemy without fighting.”

 If none of these options seem appropriate there are two more:

 Are you facing a challenge today?
-Is it an opportunity for you to develop or expand your skills?
-How many options can you think of under each of the five headings?
+Are you seeing it as a problem or as an opportunity to develop or expand your skills?
+How many options do you have under each heading?
+Which way forward is best for you now?

 You can sign up to daily posts here.